lammps/lammps/doc/src/pg_library.rst

 type variable, which points to the location this LAMMPS class instance.

-The ``library.h`` header file includes the ``mpi.h`` header for an MPI library, so it must be present when compiling code using the library interface.
+The ``library.h`` header file by default includes the ``mpi.h`` header for an MPI library, so it must be present when compiling code using the library interface.
 This usually must be the header from the same MPI library as the LAMMPS library was compiled with.
 The exception is when LAMMPS was compiled in serial mode using the ``STUBS`` MPI library.
 In that case the calling code may be compiled with a different MPI library for as long as :cpp:func:`lammps_open_no_mpi` is called to create a LAMMPS instance.
+Then you may set the define ``-DLAMMPS_LIB_NO_MPI`` when compiling your code and the inclusion of ``mpi.h`` will be skipped and consequently the function :cpp:func:`lammps_open` may not be used.

 If any of the function calls in the LAMMPS library API will trigger an error inside LAMMPS, this will result in an abort of the entire